Pakistan swears in new parliament amid chaotic scenes as Imran Khan supporters protest vote count - ExBulletin

 None of the foreign observers monitoring the elections reported widespread vote theft.

-Sharif's Pakistan Muslim League party, or PML-N, and former President Asif Ali Zardari's Pakistan People's Party have become the largest presence in the 336-seat National Assembly, or chamber. lower part of parliament.
+Sharif's Pakistan Muslim League party, or PML-N, and former President Asif Ali Zardari's Pakistan People's Party emerged as the largest presence in the 336-seat National Assembly, or lower house of parliament.

 Under a power-sharing formula, Sharif's party will support Zardari in next month's presidential elections.
 Incumbent President Arif Alvi is an ally of Khan and was a senior member of the PTI before becoming president.